soroku24/SyncSecurePlus/README.md

 - Configurable via in-game commands.
 - Toggle logging on or off as needed.

-#### Commands

-- `/lpl reload`
-  Reloads the plugin configuration.

-- `/lpl set channel <channelId>`
-  Sets the Discord channel ID where logs will be sent.

-- `/lpl set bot <botName>`
-  Sets the name of the Discord bot used for logging.

-- `/lpl set toggle`
-  Toggles whether the bot will send logs to Discord or not.

 ## Development Status

 The plugin is currently under development.
 We are actively inspecting more features to add and enhance functionality.
 As of now, there are no commands available for SyncSecurePlus itself, but more features will be added soon.